 That was until my friend Teela from Every Tuesday created her class LEARN FONT MAKING.

-I created my first ever “finished” (because I started the process on my own so many times) Script font Amapola two weeks after I finish the class and made the investment of the class back within a week.
+I created my first ever “finished” (because I started the process on my own so many times) Script font Amapola two weeks after I finished the class and made the investment of the class back within a week.

-Making fonts has been a great way to make passive income for me, I now sell them in my studio, Creative Market, and Etsy.
+Making fonts has been a great way to make passive income for me; I now sell them in my studio, Creative Market, and Etsy.
 So if you are thinking about it and don't know where to start, I suggest you check it out.

 Get the Free Calligraphy Font Worksheets

-If you are looking to learn how to create different styles of letters in Calligraphy.
+If you are looking to learn how to create different styles of letters in calligraphy.
 This is the perfect worksheet for you.
 There are 30 pages of different alphabets with different calligraphy fonts.
 Download them below, I hope you like them!

-I hope you enjoyed this selection of FREE Calligraphy fonts and if you have any other style you would like me to cover, just let me know in the comments.
+I hope you enjoyed this selection of FREE calligraphy fonts, and if you have any other style you would like me to cover, just let me know in the comments.

 Happy creating!